 Rainbow Beach is reputed for being the best access to the famous Fraser Island (K’gari).
-I love K’gari; it’s somehow my favourite place in Australia.
+I love K’gari; it’s probably my favourite place in Australia.
 But if you have time, don’t be too impatient to reach the biggest sand island in the world.
-Stay a bit on the continent to check out some of these things to do in Rainbow Beach: it’s worth a visit!
+Stay a bit on the continent to check out some of these things to do in Rainbow Beach.

-It takes about three hours from Brisbane to reach Rainbow Beach.
+Rainbow Beach is worth visiting.
 Although the town is quite small, it offers various activities and amazing nature all around.
-That makes it one of my favourite weekend destinations to escape from Brisbane.
-What to do in Rainbow Beach?
-The list is long so I’ll stick to my favourite activities that we for sure seduce nature lovers!
+That makes it one of my favourite weekend destinations to escape from Brisbane for a weekend (it’s a three-hour drive).
+I keep coming back.
+It’s a lot more than just a small town with a lovely beach and relaxed atmosphere.
+Wondering what to do in Rainbow Beach?
+The list is long so I’ll stick to my favourite activities that will for sure seduce nature lovers!

 What are the best things do in Rainbow Beach?